 You already know this, but sometimes we need to take a look at everything on our plate at once too see just how much we are taking on.
 These 10 ways to make your photography business more efficient will certainly get you going in the right direction!

-Pin this image to bookmark this post to quickly reference back:
+Pin this image to bookmark this article:

 1. Client onboarding process

 Having an onboarding process for clients is essential.
 An onboarding process is basically a process (could be emails, could be a pretty document, a conversation, etc.) that tells your clients in clear detail a) how you work and b) what information you need from them.